‘Ghost Recon: Wildlands’ Beta PS4, Xbox One, PC Available For Download Now

 The Ghost Recon: Wildlands open beta for PS4, Xbox One, and PC is now available for download.
 This means that if you’re eager to get in on the fun before the game hits retail next month, your chance is almost here.

 The closed beta has ended, and the open beta is set to go live on Thursday.
 Now would be a good time to get your download started so you’re not spending half of tomorrow waiting for the download to finish.
 It might not be as much of an issue for Xbox One gamers, as Microsoft’s console was released with the ability to play portions of games before the download is finished.
 They just have to wait for the rest of the game or replay the available portion.
-At around 24 GB on PC and 20 GB on consoles, the full download could take a while, and you may need to put off watching Netflix or YouTube while you wait, so you’re not throttling the console’s bandwidth and making it take longer.
+At around 24 GB on PC and 20 GB on consoles, the full download could take a while, and you may need to put off watching Netflix or YouTube while you wait so you’re not throttling the console’s bandwidth and making it take longer.

 If you already have the closed beta installed on PC, there is only an additional 19.51 GB you need to download.